 37 He came and found them sleeping, and said to Peter, “Simon, are you sleeping?
 Could you not watch one hour?
 38 Watch and pray, that you may not enter into temptation.
 The spirit is indeed willing, but the flesh is weak.”

-39 Again he went away, and prayed, and spoke the same words.
-40 And when he returned, and found them asleep again (for their eyes were heavy) and they did not know what to answer him.
-41 He came the third time, and said to them, “Sleep on now, and take your rest.
+39 Again he went away and prayed and spoke the same words.
+40 And when he returned, he found them asleep again (for their eyes were heavy), and they did not know what to answer him.
+41 He came the third time and said to them, “Sleep on now and take your rest.
 It is enough.
 The hour has come.
-Behold, the Son of Man is betrayed into the hands of sinners.
-42 Arise!
+The Son of Man is betrayed into the hands of sinners.
+42 Get up!
 Let’s get going.
 He who betrays me is at hand.”

 Jesus’ Betrayal and Arrest

 43 Immediately, while he was still speaking, Judas, one of the twelve, came—and with him a multitude with swords and clubs, from the chief priests, the scribes, and the elders.
-44 Now he who betrayed him had given them a sign, saying, “Whomever I will kiss, that is he.
-Seize him, and lead him away securely.”
-45 When he had come, he went straight up to him, and said, “Rabbi!
+44 Now he who betrayed him had given them a sign, saying, “Whomever I kiss, that is he.
+Seize him and lead him away securely.”
+45 When he had come, he went straight up to him and said, “Rabbi!
 Rabbi!” and kissed him.
-46 They laid their hands on him, and seized him.
+46 They laid their hands on him and seized him.
 47 But a certain one of those who stood by drew his sword, and struck the servant of the high priest, and cut off his ear.

 48 Jesus answered them, “Have you come out, as against a robber, with swords and clubs to seize me?
 49 I was with you every day in the temple, teaching, and you didn’t arrest me.
 But this is so that the Scriptures might be fulfilled.”